awsdocs/aws-doc-sdk-examples/javav2/example_code/ecr/README.md

 This example shows you how to do the following:

 - Create an Amazon ECR repository.
+- Set repository policies.
+- Retrieve repository URIs.
+- Get Amazon ECR authorization tokens.
+- Set lifecycle policies for Amazon ECR repositories.
+- Push a Docker image to an Amazon ECR repository.
+- Verify the existence of an image in an Amazon ECR repository.
 - List Amazon ECR repositories for your account and get details about them.
 - Delete Amazon ECR repositories.
-- Verify the existence of an image in an Amazon ECR repository.
-- Set lifecycle policies for Amazon ECR repositories.
-- Retrieve repository URIs.
-- Get Amazon ECR authorization tokens.
-- Set repository policies.

 <!--custom.scenario_prereqs.ecr_Scenario_RepositoryManagement.start-->
 <!--custom.scenario_prereqs.ecr_Scenario_RepositoryManagement.end-->